|

 architectural and historic interest and is large enough to accomodate some 300 persons.

-still be seen) was caused to the church by the local IRA volunteers in
+seen) was caused to the church by the local IRA volunteers in their 20th-century terrorist

 Our